haihala/mandarin/rules/terms.md

 ## Turn

-'Turn' within an ability refers to a single player's turn.
+'Turn' within ability text refers to a single player's turn.
 So in a four player game, something that can be used once per turn can be used once on your turns and three times between your turns.